daviderestivo/arduino-uno-exp/README.md

 # arduino-uno-exp
-Some experiments done on a Arduino Uno
+Some experiments done on an Arduino Uno